savchukrm/dictionary/README.md

 - TypeScript
 - axios

-If you want to run that code on your local computer you should register the next website, register and get the key to have access to API's key.
+If you want to run that code on your local computer you should visit the next website, register and get the key to have access to API's key.

 https://rapidapi.com/artemsementsov/api/wordapi18